 Run the standard ifconfig utility to determine which network interface corresponds to your public and private IP address.
 For CentOS7, your likely public interface will be “team0” and private interface will be “team0:0”.
 Use “team0” as the Portworx management interface, and “team0:0” as the Portworx data interface.
 For Ubuntu16, your likely public interface will be “bond0” and private interface will be “bond0:0”.
 Use “bond0” as the Portworx management interface, and “bond0:0” as the Portworx data interface.

-Use the docker run command to launch PX-Enterprise, substituting the appropriate multipath devices and network interfaces, as identified from the previous steps.
+Use the docker run command to launch Portworx Enterprise, substituting the appropriate multipath devices and network interfaces, as identified from the previous steps.

 Alternatively, you can either run the ‘px_bootstrap’ script from curl, or construct your own config.json file.

-From the server node running px-enterprise container, you should see the following status:
+From the server node running Portworx Enterprise container, you should see the following status:

-You should also be able to monitor cluster from PX-Enterprise console:
+You should also be able to monitor cluster from Portworx Enterprise console: